Adult Transition Centers

 - Follow-up and aftercare

-Safer Foundation has over 20 years of experience in the operation of residential community-based programs.
-Both centers are accredited by the American Correctional Association and received 100 percent compliance with all ACA standards.
+Safer Foundation has more than 20 years of experience in the operation of residential community-based programs.
+Both centers are accredited by the American Correctional Association.
+Safer Foundation’s Adult Transition Centers adhere to the federal PREA Act of 2003.
+Read our PREA policy.

 - Watch and Listen